SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2v2.md

 1. In the **Tell us about the work you do** window, click on **Skip**.

-1. In the VS code, navigate to **miyagi/services/recommendation-service/dotnet** right - click on dotnet in cascading menu, select **Open in Integrated Terminal**.
+1. In the VS code, navigate to **miyagi/services/recommendation-service/dotnet** right - click on dotnet in the cascading menu, and select **Open in Integrated Terminal**.

 1. Run the following command to build a **Docker image**.